ontouchstart/ontouchstart.github.io/README.md

 - Live a healthy life
 - Stay away from social media
 - Read books and research papers on Kindle Scribe
-- Research in minimalist AI & ML on a MacBook M5
+- Research in minimalistic AI & ML on a MacBook M5

 ```
 uv init